IgnaciodeNuevo/frontend-development-interviews/README.md

 * How often are clients in the office?
 * What meetings?
 Time in meetings?
 Estimates?
 Client/Customer?
 Scrum meetings?
 Retrospectives?
 How many should I go as developer?
 * What percentage of clients are internal vs external?

-### Bonus Questions

-+ Do you believe an employee should ever "stay as late as it takes to get the job done?"
-+ Do you ever bring in lunch/dinner during crunch times?
-+ Do you send employees to tech conferences?
-  + Do you let them spend working hours creating talks to give at said conferences?
-+ What do you think about Google's 20% policy?

 ### Coding